-To support systems that will facilitate the transportation of a pet’s remains from one state to another for an earth burial back home.
+To support systems that will facilitate interstate and international transportation of a pet’s remains for an earth burial back home.

-If you ever travel with your pet, or if you temporarily move away from home, and your pet dies, how will you transport your pet’s body if you want a burial back home?
+If you ever travel with your pet, or if you and your pet temporarily move away from home and your pet dies, how will you transport your pet’s body if you want a burial back home?
 In the U.S., Homeland Security only allows air transport of a pet’s body if arranged by a licensed shipper.
-But where can one find this service?
+Yet where can one find such a service?

-We seek to identify and encourage one entity (e.g., pet cemetery, veterinary practice, crematory, or mortuary, pet transporter) in every state to be licensed as a shipper that can legally ship the body of a deceased pet by air transport, whenever the need arises.
+Interstate Transportation: We seek to identify and encourage one entity (e.g., pet cemetery, pet transporter, veterinary practice, crematory, or mortuary) in every state to be licensed as a shipper in order to legally ship the body of a pet’s remains by air transport, whenever the need arises.

-UPDATE (May 22, 2012) – we identified two local shippers (one in Miami and one in LA), along with a national network of handlers, Animal Transporters, who will arrange for pick-up from and delivery to any city in the U.S.
+UPDATE (May 22, 2012) – we identified two local shippers (one in Miami and one in LA), as well as a national network of handlers, Animal Transporters, who will arrange for pick-up from and delivery to any city within the U.S.

 - Pet Heaven Memorial Park in Miami, FL.
 They have an arrangement with United Airlines.
 All preparations are performed in their Miami facility, and can ship anywhere in the continental U.S. and Puerto Rico.